rubogi01/rubogi01/README.md

 - 👋 Hi, I'm Ruchitha Bogireddi.
 I am a junior at the University of Minnesota studying computer science and UX design.
 - I am interested in the intersection of technology and art.
-- Feel free to reach out to me on Linedin!
+- Feel free to reach out to me on LinkedIn!

 <!---